 Another simple way to direct your fans is by spelling out the specific action you would like them to take.
 Do not assume that your fans know what you would like them to do.
 Tell them!

 The status update is an easy way to relate to your fans in a fun and entertaining way without the complication of images, links or video.

 One big brand that uses this strategy almost exclusively is Skittles.
-Their fans have come to know and appreciate the short, witty and entertaining way the brand endears themselves to their fans on a daily basis.
+Their fans have come to know and appreciate the short, witty, and entertaining way the brand endears themselves to their fans on a daily basis.

 While images are powerful, video can be just as effective.
-However, people are moving quickly when they are on Facebook so keep your videos short, informative and entertaining.
+However, people are moving quickly when they are on Facebook, so keep your videos short, informative, and entertaining.

-You want your fans to walk away feeling uplifted, encouraged or as if they have gained wisdom and knowledge from your video.
+You want your fans to walk away feeling uplifted, encouraged, or as if they have gained wisdom and knowledge from your video.